Evaluating Useful Surrogate Models for Configuration Tuning Beyond Accuracy: A Fitness Landscape Analysis Perspective: Results and Analysis

 \subsubsection{Method}

-To verify our theoretical hypothesis in \textbf{RQ1}, we propose a simple method to instantiate landscape dominance based on \textit{Pareto dominance}~\cite{DBLP:journals/ec/VeldhuizenL00}---a common concept in multi-objective optimization---for investigating whether the global and local landscape features are helpful.
+To verify our theoretical hypothesis in \textbf{RQ1}, we propose a simple method to instantiate landscape dominance based on \textit{Pareto dominance}~\cite{DBLP:journals/ec/VeldhuizenL00}---a common concept in multi-objective optimization---for investigating whether the global and local landscape features are helpful. \mytag{R2C3}Indeed, Pareto dominance is common for multi-objective decision making where there are no explicit preferences on any (conflicting) objective to make trade-off~\cite{DBLP:journals/tse/LiCY22}.
+In our case, the global and local landscape features can be seen as independent indicators of different aspects of the landscape, which might not be consistent with each other, thus this naturally fits the purpose of Pareto dominance.

 Traditionally, the Pareto dominance relationship is defined as a binary relationship between two solutions $\mathcal{A}$ and $\mathcal{B}$ with respect to a set of objectives $\mathbf{F}$ (assuming minimization), from which $\mathcal{A}$ dominates $\mathcal{B}$ is denoted as: